ZHUYAZI/gradient_descend/README.md

 # gradient descend in spark

-The algorithm of gradient descend for evaluate the ratting of the film developped on pyspark
+The algorithm of gradient descend for the evaluation of the ratting of the films developped on pyspark